davidmoten/geo/README.md

 The last step is necessary because the set of geohashes contains the bounding box but may be larger than it.

 ###What hash length to use?
 So how long should the hashes be that we try to cover the bounding box with?
 This will depend on your aims which might be one or more of minimizing: cpu, url fetch time, financial cost, total data transferred from datastore, database load, 2nd tier load, or a heap of other possible metrics.
-If you could boil things down to a *representative* use case I would suggest that a *good* length of geohash to use to cover a bounding box is:
+If you could boil things down to a *representative* use case I would suggest that a *reasonable* length of geohash to use to cover a bounding box is:

 ```
 (the maximum length of hash to completely cover the bounding box with one hash) + 1
 ```

 Calling `GeoHash.coverBoundingBox` without a hash length parameter will use the hash length recommended above.

+Increasing this value by 1 or 2 should be considered if benchmarking indicates an advantage.

 As a quick example, for a bounding box proportioned more a less like a [screen with Schenectady NY and Hartford CT in USA at the corners](https://maps.google.com.au/maps?q=schenectady+to+hartford&saddr=schenectady&daddr=hartford&hl=en&ll=42.287469,-73.265076&spn=1.692503,2.37854&sll=42.37072,-73.262329&sspn=1.690265,2.37854&geocode=FSNLjQIdj8WX-yml-HU1_W3eiTF6shJvjXCyGQ%3BFX9DfQId2-mq-ymlURHyEVPmiTGZWX3pqEqOzA&gl=au&t=m&z=9):